-- (1) Monetary Remuneration (The year 2022)
+- (1) Monetary Remuneration (The year 2023)

-- (a) Total remuneration of all directors (Meeting allowances and gratuities with meeting allowances and all audit committee remuneration) totaling 11, totaling 0.83 million baht (see details in the table in section 7.2).
+- (a) Total remuneration of all directors (Meeting allowances and gratuities with meeting allowances and all audit committee remuneration) totaling 11, totaling 0.90 million baht (see details in the table in section 7.2).

-- (b) Total remuneration and the number of executive directors/executives of the company (salaries, bonuses) totaling 7 people (only the first 4 executives counting from the Chief Executive Officer (CEO) see details in the table in topic 7.2) in the amount of 16.98 million baht.
+- (b) Total remuneration and the number of executive directors/executives of the company (salaries, bonuses, accommodation) totaling 9 people (only the first 4 top executives (CEO/MD) including Former CEO and MD who have resigned from their positions) see details in the table in topic 7.2) in the amount of 20.55 million baht.

 - (2) Remuneration other than money

 - Executive car